 Recently, perimenopause hit me in all its hot-flash, brain fog, hormonal glory as my body retreated into a chrysalis of transformation.
 I was unprepared and quite possibly in denial.
 If someone had shared the nuggets of truth within this book with me, then the last few years of my life would have made SO much more sense.

-By the time I turned 48 I was still knee-deep in denial and yet I’d already begun the transition.
+As I hit my mid 40s I was still knee-deep in denial and yet I’d already begun the transition.
 I ended up in the depths of despair, behaving erratically as my hormones fled in a mass exodus.
 I’d had my oestrogen fix removed and didn’t understand what that meant.

 After wading through research, opinions, women’s health forums and listening to medical professionals, I began to explore a range of lifestyle and medical options to help restore my state of balance.
 Eventually I found a route that brought me back to sanity.
-If you’re a woman in your late thirties or heading through your forties (or love a woman who is) you need to read this.
+If you’re a woman heading towards or through your 40s (or love a woman who is) you need to read this Sneak Preview Edition.
 It’s FREE, so there’s nothing to lose!